JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 ```
 yes.
 But, if we used exactly the same numbers and function, would it yield exactly the
-same ID, and hence, not rerun the simulation (as desired)?
+same hash code, and hence, not rerun the simulation (as desired)?

 ```@example customizing
 config = Dict("x" => rand(Random.MersenneTwister(1234)), "f" => f1)